realalexandergeorgiev/zigbee2mqtt.io/docs/devices/WXKG02LM_rev2.md

 Press and hold the button on the device for +- 10 seconds (until the blue light starts blinking and stops blinking), release and wait.

 You may have to unpair the switch from an existing coordinator before the pairing process will start.
+If it was paired before, removing the battery, long pressing a button to fully discharge the remaining power in capacitors and finally putting the battery (new one preferred) in again and long pressing a button to pair will do the trick.
+Else it will not start pairing.

 ### Device type specific configuration
 *[How to use device type specific configuration](../information/configuration.md)*